Tim Holt

 Charles John "Tim" Holt III (February 5, 1919 – February 15, 1973) was an American actor.
 He was a popular Western star during the 1940s and early 1950s, appearing in forty-six B westerns released by RKO Pictures.

-In a career spanning more than four decades, Holt is best remembered for his roles in the films The Magnificent Ambersons (1942) and The Treasure of the Sierra Madre (1948).
+In a career spanning more than four decades, Holt is best remembered for his roles in the films The Magnificent Ambersons (1942), My Darling Clementine (1946) and The Treasure of the Sierra Madre (1948).

 Early life

 Holt was born Charles John Holt III on February 5, 1919, in Beverly Hills, California, the son of actor Jack Holt and Margaret Woods.
 During his early years, he accompanied his father on location, even appearing in an early silent film.
 He was the inspiration for his father's book, Lance and His First Horse.

 Holt was educated at Culver Military Academy in Culver, Indiana, graduating in 1936.
 One of his classmates was Budd Boetticher who recalled Holt "used to walk around in our suite of rooms there…and he often had on his .38 revolvers and holster.
 He’d walk up and down the hall in his bathrobe and practice drawing his guns.
 He’d say, ‘I’m going to be a western star some day’."
 Immediately after graduation he went to work in the Hollywood film business.

 His sister, Jennifer Holt, also appeared in B-westerns, notably opposite Johnny Mack Brown at Universal.